k3karthic/ansible__busy-behind-nat/README.md

 $ ./easyrsa sign-req client BUSYMobile1
 ```

 Copy `pki/ca.crt`, `pki/ta.key`, `pki/private/BUSYMobile1.key`, `pki/issues/BUSYMobile1.crt` to the phone.
-Remember to enter the passphrase of the private key (BUSYMobile1.key) either during import or by editing the configuration.
+Enter the passphrase of the private key during import or in the configuration.

 ## Playbook Configuration